Aliases for PHKG2 Gene

 GeneCards Summary for PHKG2 Gene

-PHKG2 (Phosphorylase Kinase, Gamma 2 (Testis)) is a Protein Coding gene.
-Diseases associated with PHKG2 include glycogen storage disease ixc and phkg2-related phosphorylase kinase deficiency.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein serine/threonine kinase activity and tau-protein kinase activity.
+PHKG2 (Phosphorylase Kinase Catalytic Subunit Gamma 2) is a Protein Coding gene.
+Diseases associated with PHKG2 include Glycogen Storage Disease Ixc and Glycogen Storage Disease Due To Liver Phosphorylase Kinase Deficiency.
+Among its related pathways are Activation of cAMP-Dependent PKA and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PHKG1.

 Catalytic subunit of the phosphorylase b kinase (PHK), which mediates the neural and hormonal regulation of glycogen breakdown (glycogenolysis) by phosphorylating and thereby activating glycogen phosphorylase.
 May regulate glycogeneolysis in the testis.
 In vitro, phosphorylates PYGM (By similarity).